April Family Holidays & Celebrations – Week One

 While you won’t find any traditional mines in the immediate Twin Cities metro, it might be a good day to look into planning a road trip to one of the fascinating historic mine sites in greater Minnesota.
 Or, a trip to get a birds-eye view of a working Minnesota mine in action.
 Our fair state is home to three iron ore range sites: the Cuyuna, Mesabi and Vermilion Ranges.
 There are multiple places to visit and learn more about Minnesota’s mining heritage, but here’s a quick list of three Minnesota State Parks to get you started on Mine Awareness Day (tip: the Minnesota Department of Natural Resources website is a gem!):

 - SOUDAN UNDERGROUND MINE STATE PARK (Tower, NE Minnesota): Typically offers family-friendly mine tours that dive a half-mine underground.
 Anne’s kids have enjoyed these tours though be aware, they are fairly dark.
-These tours will resume in 2023.
-Until then, the park is offering summer surface tours for $5/pp.
+These tours will resume hopefully in summer of 2023.
+Until then, surface tours will be available starting May 27 and cost $5/pp.

 - HILL ANNEX MINE STATE PARK (outside Grand Rapids, MN): Both Joy’s and Anne’s families have taken this open-pit mine tour, which is mostly done via bus.
 Joy has written about her road trip adventure hunting for fossils with her kids.
-Tours are $6-$10/pp and run Memorial Day-Labor Day.
+Tours are no longer available.

 - CUYUNA COUNTRY STATE RECREATION AREA (Crosby, MN): Best for mountain bike enthusiasts, there are trails galore that wind around crystal lakes that were once open pit mines.
 A paved state trail runs through the region, too.
 Nicki and Nate of Minnemama Adventures have written a great article about biking this region with their kids.